Christianity is serious business, right?

 First of all, Jesus celebrated, too.
 In fact, maybe He celebrated too much.
 You know that He turned water into wine and later was accused of being a glutton and a drunkard (Matthew 11:19).
 In truth, I wish He were coming to our party this weekend.
 “Fire up the grill!
 Tap the keg!
 Jesus is here!
 Crank it up!”

-Can you imagine being at a party with lots of food and wine and not having fun with Jesus?
+Jesus was at banquets all the time with both tax collectors and Pharisees.
+Really, can you imagine being at a party with lots of food and wine and not having fun with Him?

 He also said, “My yoke is easy and my burden is light” (Matthew 11:30).
 Are we living out of that?